Astil-B/GDSProject/README.md

 The goal of this project is to build and evaluate a machine learning model capable of classifying statements based on their truthfulness.
 The workflow covers the entire data science pipeline, including data scraping, preprocessing, exploratory data analysis, model development, and final evaluation.

 ## Repository Structure
-The project is divided into several parts, each documented in its own Markdown and Jupyter Notebook file:
+The project is divided into several parts.

-- Part 1: Initial data exploration and preprocessing.
+- Part 1: Data Processing
-- Part 2: Feature engineering and data splitting.
+- Part 2: Simple Logistic Regression Model
-- Part 3: Model architecture design and initial training.
+- Part 3: Advanced Model
-- Part 4: Hyperparameter tuning and model optimization.
+- Part 4: Evaluation
-- Part 5: Final evaluation and discussion of results.

 ## Getting Started